necusjz/p/_posts/Networking.md

 ## Exchanging information
 > I heard it on the grapevine.

-### USEFUL TIPS
+### Useful Tips
 Here are 3 ways to get the information you want within your organization:
 - **First offer appropriate information** yourself.
 If you want to find out about a particular area, offer information of your own first to show you can be trusted.
-Think carefully about what information is appropriate to pass on to others;
+Think carefully about what information is appropriate to pass on to others.
-- **Ask questions indirectly.** If you want to ask about sb or sth, use statements with question tags rather than direct questions, for example, _You know John, don't you?_ rather than _Do you know John?_ A direct question may frighten someone into remaining silent but a statement that sounds more like speculation will often be confirmed or corrected by sb with better information;
+- **Ask questions indirectly.** If you want to ask about somebody or something, use statements with question tags rather than direct questions, for example, _You know John, don't you?_ rather than _Do you know John?_ A direct question may frighten someone into remaining silent but a statement that sounds more like speculation will often be confirmed or corrected by somebody with better information.
-- **Create intimacy.** If you don't know sb very well, but want to exchange information with that person, you can use these techniques: Drop their name into conversation more than usual and use _we, us_ and _our_ as often as possible, for example, _I think we're going to see a lot of changes in our department soon, Peter._;
+- **Create intimacy.** If you don't know somebody very well, but want to exchange information with that person, you can use these techniques: Drop their name into conversation more than usual and use _we, us_ and _our_ as often as possible, for example, _I think we're going to see a lot of changes in our department soon, Peter._

 ### Track 18
 Candy: I really want to thank you, Michael, for taking me with you to the meeting.
 I just can't get used to driving on the left!